yivwon/yivwon/README.md

 🐰 hello! my name is ivy and i'm a student at Western University
-🌷 i'm also a GTM who goes to hackathons :)
+🌷 & also a GTM who goes to hackathons
 💌 reach out at ivyy.cho@gmail.com!